Carniverous19/helium-DIY-middleman/README.md

 }
 ```

-IMPORTANT:  If you've got a local.conf file in your packet forwarder (miner & gateway on same device, like a RAK7244), make sure the gateway_ID above matches what's in the packet forwarder.
+IMPORTANT:  Make sure the gateway_ID above matches what's in the packet forwarder's global_conf.json and, if it exists, local_conf.json.

 Next, make the middleman.conf file in /middleman.